kingabzpro/Gemini-2.5-Pro-Coding-App/README.md

 ### Analyzing Code

-1. **Upload Code**: Click the "Upload" button to select a ZIP file containing your code files.
+1. **Upload Code**: Click the "Upload" button to select a ZIP file or multiple individual code files.
 2. **Ask Questions**: Type your questions about the code in the text input field.
 3. **Get Responses**: The AI will analyze your code and respond to your questions.
+4. **Reset**: Click the "Reset" button to clear the conversation and uploaded files when you want to start fresh.

 ### Supported File Types